CedarGroveStudios/Punk_Console/README.md

 # CedarGroveStudios Punk_Console

-A CircuitPython-based Atari Punk Console emulation class object based on the "Stepped Tone Generator" circuit, "Engineer's Mini-Notebook: 555 Circuits", Forrest M. Mims III (1984).
+A CircuitPython-based Atari Punk Console emulator class object based on the "Stepped Tone Generator" circuit, "Engineer's Mini-Notebook: 555 Circuits", Forrest M. Mims III (1984).

 The CedarGroveStudios Punk Console emulates an astable square-wave oscillator and synchronously triggered variable one-shot monostable multivibrator to create the classic stepped-tone generator sound of the Atari Punk Console.
 As with the original circuit, the oscillator frequency and one-shot pulse width are the variable inputs.
 Once the Punk Console class is instantiated, the two input values are set and the `update()` function is called to adjust the PWM output pin to to create the output waveform.